 Password-Protect A USB Drive

 Nowadays, USB drives are capable of storing huge amount of data, even up to 1TB!
 With access to such capacity, we prefer to keep all our important data on USB sticks to keep it with us all the time.
 However, such portability of important data also raises protection concern.
-USB drives are portable and very small in size and manufacturers are aiming for making them even smaller with each evolution, which means you can easily lose huge amounts of data in an instant.
+USB drives are portable and very small in size and manufacturers are aiming for making them even smaller with each evolution, which means you can easily lose huge amounts of data in an instant.access to your information is not protected, anyone can easily use it for the wrong purpose.
+So password-protecting your USB drive or at least the sensitive data is of extreme importance.
+Encrypting your USB drive with a password is the best way to go when you need a protection that is extremely hard to break.

 However, encrypting a whole drive is not always the answer to protecting your data on a USB drive.
 Maybe you just have a single document that you need to protect or a few MBs worth of files, why go through the whole-disk encryption process?